 Trump has repeatedly been reported as wanting an American energy revolution, with the USA taking back control of its own energy rather than relying on imported oil – could his plans involve more widespread fracking across the country?

 The potential implications for the environment and the health of the people living in fracking areas could be dramatic.
-However, the fracking industry claims that their drilling and storage techniques are being constantly refined and improved and that any perceived risk of contamination is being grossly overstated by the mainstream media.
+However, the fracking industry claims that their drilling and storage techniques are being constantly refined and improved and that the mainstream media grossly overstate any perceived risk of contamination.

 Who do you think is correct?
-The environmentalist, local residents and scientists or those with a vested interest in the success of the fracking industry?
+The environmentalist, residents, and scientists or those with a vested interest in the success of the fracking industry?
 What are your thoughts on fracking?
 Is it America’s energy savior or a potential disaster waiting to happen?
 Let us know in the comments below.

 Categories: Energy Efficiency